MicrosoftLearning/mslearn-ai-document-intelligence/Instructions/Exercises/05-content-understanding.md

     > **Tip**: As you enter commands into the cloudshell, the output may take up a large amount of the screen buffer.
 You can clear the screen by entering the `cls` command to make it easier to focus on each task.

-1. After the repo has been cloned, navigate to the folder containing the chat application code files:
+1. After the repo has been cloned, navigate to the folder containing the code files for your app:

     ```
    cd mslearn-ai-doc/Labfiles/05-content-understanding/code
+   ls -a -l
     ```

-.
-In the cloud shell command-line pane, enter the following command to install the libraries you'll use:
+1. In the cloud shell command-line pane, enter the following command to install the libraries you'll use:

     ```
    python -m venv labenv